kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 1. Within the lab-4-eureka-server project, add application.yml with multiple profiles: primary, secondary, tertiary.
 The server.port value should be 8011, 8012, and 8013 respectively.
 The eureka.client.serviceUrl.defaultZone for each profile should point to the "eureka-*" URLs of the other two; for example the primary value should be: http://eureka-secondary:8012/eureka/,http://eureka-tertiary:8013/eureka/

-1. Run the application 3 times, using -Dspring.profiles.active=primary (and secondary, and tertiary) to activate the relevant profile.
+1. Run the application 3 times, using `-Dspring.profiles.active=primary` (and secondary, and tertiary) to activate the relevant profile.
 The result should be 3 Eureka servers which communicate with each other.
     * Expect to observe errors when the first two start; these errors are simply reporting that the other servers are not available - yet.
 This is inevitable.

-1. In your GitHub project, modify the application.properties eureka.client.serviceUrl.defaultZone to include the URIs of all three Eureka servers (comma-separated, no spaces).
+1. In your GitHub project, modify the application.yml `eureka.client.serviceUrl.defaultZone` to include the URIs of all three Eureka servers (comma-separated, no spaces).

     ```
     eureka: